yurkagon/nestjs-prisma-react-starter/README.md

 | `pnpm db:migrate` / `pnpm db:deploy`                 | Apply migrations in development or deployment                      |
 | `pnpm db:generate` / `pnpm db:seed` / `pnpm db:view` | Generate Prisma Client, seed the first user, or open Prisma Studio |

+`pnpm install` activates the Git hooks through Husky.
+Before each commit, `lint-staged` runs Prettier and ESLint on staged app code.
+Before each push, `pnpm test` runs the API tests.

 The initial migration contains only the `User` table and `Role` enum.
 It is for a **new, empty database**.
 Do not apply it to a database from an earlier application; no data migration is provided.

 ## Production